enthought/traits/docs/tutorials/doc_examples/doc_examples.rst

 A brief description of each of the examples presented in this tutorial follows:

+Add Class Traits
+    Defining mutually-referring classes using the *add_class_trait* method.

 All Traits Features
     Shows the five primary features of the Traits package.

 Bad Self Ref
     Shows the incorrect way of defining a self-referencing class.

+Cast Simple
+    Shows use of some of the simple casting types.

 Circular Definition
     Shows the incorrect way of defining mutually-referring classes.

-Add Class Traits
-    Defining mutually-referring classes using the *add_class_trait* method.

-All Wildcard
-    Shows the trait attribute wildcard attributes.

-Cast Simple
-    Shows use of some of the simple casting types.

 Compound
     Shows the definition of a compound trait.

+Custom TraitHandler
+    Example of a custom TraitHandler

+Use Custom TraitHandler
+    Example of using a custom TraitHandler

+Delegate
+    Example of trait delegation.

+Delegate Prefix
+    Examples of the Delegate() 'prefix' parameter.

+Delegation Notification
+    Example of notification with delegation.

 Event
     Shows the definition of a trait event